telerik/ajax-docs/controls/editor/mobile-support/phone-layout/end-user-experience.md

 ## Using Built-in Mobile Dialogs

-With the creation of the phone-optimized **RadEditor**, built-in dialogs also have been also re-designed in order to expose a more user-friendly UI under phone devices.
+With the creation of the phone-optimized **RadEditor**, the built-in dialogs also have also been re-designed in order to expose a more user-friendly UI under phone devices.
 You can learn more details about how to configure the built-in dialogs in the [Mobile Dialogs]({%slug editor/mobile-support/phone-layout/dialogs%}) article.

 >caption Figure 8: Built-in Mobile Dialogs (Insert Table, Insert Image, Insert Link, Find and Replace).

 ![](./images/AJAX_RadEditor_Adaptive_Dialogs.png)

+The following sections explain the specific elements for each mobile dialog.

 ### Common Elements

-All built-in dialogs have **OK**/**Insert** and **Cancel** buttons that are used to perform the dialog's action and to cancel operation.
+All built-in dialogs have **OK**/**Insert** and **Cancel** buttons that are used to perform the dialog's action and to cancel the operation.
 With the mobile-optimized dialogs, these buttons are placed at the top toolbar of the dialog.

 >caption Figure 9: OK and Cancel buttons of the mobile-optimized built-in dialogs.